 The Great Thing About This Particular Method, Is That You Can Use It In Many Different Ways Over And Over Again.
 So, you could write about The Top 10 Entrepreneurs and then, you can follow it up with an article about Bloggers or Web Designers or whatever topic that might drive traffic to your site.

+If They Have The Ability To Influence Others, Then It's Worth Writing An Article About Them.

 Which People To Choose For Your Article?